 If you’ve ever been overwhelmed by the powerful light in an office building or grocery store, or found yourself relaxed by the yellow glow of a bedside lamp, then you know how broad the experience of various color temperatures can be.
 This isn’t saying that cooler or warmer color temperatures are better or worse than one another.
-Each color temperature has an application that is appropriate for it, and good lighting design incorporates that into an overall plan of how to light an office building, a manufacturing facility, or a residential home.
-Knowing your environment and context are critical to choosing the right color temperature, and can make all the difference in things such as employee performance or the consistency of your sleep cycles.
+Each color temperature has an application within an appropriate context, and good lighting design incorporates that into an overall plan of how to light an office building, a manufacturing facility, or a residential home.
+Knowing your environment is critical to choosing the right color temperature and can make all the difference in things such as employee performance or the consistency of your sleep cycles.

 If this makes you a little curious about what Kelvin level you should be choosing for your various lights, then you’ve come to the right place.
 In this article, we are going to go over the ins and outs of picking out the right color temperature for the right lighting application.
-Hopefully, this will help you make an educated decision on what lights you should install in your home or business, lights that can help you improve productivity or get comfortable and relax.
+Hopefully, this will help you make an educated decision on what lights you should install in your home or business to create a productive or relaxing environment.
 That being said, there is an element of personalization to making this decision!
 Everyone has their own preferences.
 If you need help choosing a color temperature for your lights, you can always call one of our lighting experts at 1-877-874-0618.

 The Scale of Light Color Temperatures